'I just want them back': Woman desperate to find cats missing since fire | CBC News

 Ottawa Bylaw Services said the building on Presland Road has been deemed too dangerous for its officers to enter, but confirmed one dog and one cat had been rescued from the building.

-Bylaw officers returned to the scene on Monday, but said no animals were rescued then.
+Bylaw officers returned to the scene on Monday and said no animals were rescued then.

 Gauthier believes her cameras captured a fleeting image of one of Wade's cats, but so far the missing animals remain at large.